StefanIvemo/vwan-playground/README.md

 - Azure Firewall default rule set added to Firewall Policy.

 Other improvements can be requested by creating a new issue.

+## Contributing
+If you find this project interested and want to contribute, please feel free to submit Pull Requests with suggested improvements.